Nodel-Recall/tinker-cli/README.md

 tinker delete
 ```

-## Teardown admin portal and all projects
+## Teardown admin dashboard and all projects
 ```
 tinker destroy
 ```